How Narendra Modi’s language shapes India’s global voice

 It is telling how Pakistan’s Prime Minister Shehbaz Sharif became something of a blue-eyed boy for Donald Trump.
 Sharif holds only nominal authority at home, but he has an instinct for flattery — one he delivers smoothly in fluent English.
 The result was on display at the recent Sharm el-Sheikh peace summit, where, among some of the world’s most powerful leaders, Sharif was the only one Trump invited to speak midway through his own address.
 The episode underscores how charm and linguistic ease can, in the theatre of diplomacy, sometimes outweigh formal power.

-Why, then, has Modi not leaned harder into English?
-One explanation is practical — limited early exposure makes it difficult to acquire the kind of effortless fluency that sustains quick, spontaneous conversations under pressure.
-Another is political — his brand draws strength by staying rooted in vernacular authenticity.
-Using polished English would blur the image of the anti-elite outsider.
-And embracing the language of the coloniser risks diluting a nationalist narrative built on cultural self-assertion.
+Why, then, has Modi not leaned more heavily into English?
+One explanation is practical.
+Limited early exposure makes it difficult to develop the kind of effortless fluency required for quick, spontaneous exchanges under pressure.
+Another is political.
+His public persona draws strength from vernacular authenticity.
+Polished English could soften the image of the anti-elite outsider.
+And embracing the language of the former coloniser risks weakening a nationalist narrative rooted in cultural self-assertion.

 When Modi proudly speaks in Hindi before global leaders, it may not be only about identity, nationalism, or lack of English proficiency.
 His home audience understands every word, foreign leaders don’t.
 That gap can be turned to advantage.
 He can deliver lines that sound stirring to Indians, enhancing his image as a global strongman, while the interpreter renders them in a restrained, diplomatically correct English for the world to hear.

 But what empowers domestically can isolate internationally.
-Vajpayee showed how one could carry the cadence of Hindi and the clarity of English with equal grace.
+Vajpayee demonstrated how one could carry the cadence of Hindi and the clarity of English with equal grace.
 Benjamin Netanyahu moves between Hebrew and English with strategic ease.
-Finland’s President Alexander Stubb wields disproportionate global influence partly because of his eloquence in English.
-Zelenskyy uses his broken English to mobilise sympathy and solidarity for his war-torn country.
-Each shows how bilingualism can become an asset, not a liability.
+Finland’s President Alexander Stubb exercises influence beyond his country’s size in part through his eloquence in English.
+Zelenskyy, meanwhile, uses his imperfect English to mobilise sympathy and solidarity for his war-torn nation.
+Each illustrates how bilingualism can become a diplomatic asset.

 Major strategic deals rarely hinge on a single private call.
-They emerge from sustained bureaucratic effort and tough negotiation.
-Yet the informal, trust-based exchanges that avert crises, nudge a partner toward compromise, or invite candour in unpredictable moments are invaluable.
-When India’s top leadership must rely on intermediaries in the lingua franca of global diplomacy, it forfeits a small but sometimes decisive margin of soft influence — the kind that can turn a “let’s study this” into a “let’s do this now.”
+They are the product of sustained bureaucratic effort and tough negotiation.
+Yet informal, trust-based exchanges — the subtle nudges that build confidence — can be invaluable.
+When India’s top leadership must rely on intermediaries in critical diplomatic moments, it sacrifices a small but sometimes decisive margin of soft influence — the kind that can turn a “let’s study this” into a “let’s do this now.”